rapidspeciation/biodiversity_genomics_course/exercises/13_Synteny.md

 Here we will use [SyntenyPlotteR](https://github.com/Farre-lab/syntenyPlotteR) to create a ribbon plot.

 All synteny visualisation require information about the name and size of the chromosomes and the links between the genomes (start and end of alignments or positions of common markers).
-SyntenyPlotter uses two intermediate files, a chromosome size file and a chain file containing the connections betwen the two genomes.
+SyntenyPlotter produces two intermediate files that it needs for plotting, a chromosome size file and a chain file containing the connections betwen the two genomes.
 We will use a wrapper script that create these files and makes the ribbon plot.

 ```shell
 #organise our directory